A Reference Model and Patterns for Production Event Data Enrichment: Methodology

-The first data set comes from semiconductor back-end operations, handling assembly and testing steps in a batch process flow shop \cite{Lin2015SimulationManufacturing}.
+The first data set comes from the semiconductor back-end operations, handling the assembly and testing steps in a batch process flow shop \cite{Lin2015SimulationManufacturing}.
 The second data set is from the automotive domain, specifically a shop floor simulation where AGVs (Automated Guided Vehicles) transport components between workstations.
-Another set is from a contract manufacturing company, which produces to order with diverse equipment and human-driven operations (e.g., welding). he final set is from an industrial automation equipment manufacturer, detailing an assembly line where multiple workstations are managed by operators.
+For reference, an anonymised version of this data set is published on GitHub\footnote{\url{https://github.com/gitmpje/production-trace-patterns/tree/6e4581633b05f43b019773706972d126afa1d682/use_cases/automotive}}.
+Another data set comes from a contract manufacturing company which produces to order with diverse equipment and human-driven operations (e.g., welding).
+The final set is from an industrial automation equipment manufacturer and details an assembly line where multiple workstations are managed by operators.
 The process includes several quality inspections that take place during and at the end of the process.
-Due to confidentiality, the data sets cannot be shared, but a representative dummy data set is available on Github repository\footnote{https://github.com/gitmpje/production-trace-patterns/tree/main/event-data}.

 Table~\ref{tab:overview_data_sets} gives an overview of the data sets, describing the type of manufacturing setting, the level of automation, the level of digitisation (i.e., to what extent the data are automatically collected and communicated using digital systems), and the ISA-95 \cite{OPCFoundation2019OPCReference} level (at which event data are collected).
 The levels considered are: \begin{itemize} \item[level 3:] Data from MES or systems on the same control/activity level. \item[level 2:] Data registered at a resource (e.g. machine) level. \item[level 1:] Data concerning sensing of the production process. \end{itemize}